jogeshsingh/MICROBLAZE_PROJECTS/README.md

 - **GPIO_DIP_SW_LED**

-  - it controls the led's `on/off` status using dip switches , and provides the status of which switch is on.
+  - it controls the led's `on/off` status using dip switches , and provides the status of which switch is on on UART terminal.